-Livesay Law Office can give you more information about the options as they relate to your particular situation and help you evaluate the best approach for your family.
+Livesay Law Office can give you more information about divorce options as they relate to your particular situation and help you evaluate the best approach for your family.

 In a world where everything has a do-it-yourself option, divorce is no exception.
 Also known as the “kitchen table” option, with pro se, a couple makes all the decisions involved in their divorce and files the required documents with the court themselves.
 This can be the lowest-cost option and the one in which a couple has the most control over the outcome.
 It’s also the option that is most likely to result in a couple going back to court when there are additional needs or changes that need to be addressed, because people do not always understand the impact of decisions and make incomplete or poor decisions.
 You don't know what you don't know.